Macro Graph of Experts for Billion-Scale Multi-Task Recommendation: Preliminaries

 \subsection{MTL Bottom}

-\paragraph{\textbf{Embedding-based bottom}} The embedding-based MTL bottom serves as the process that transforms feature inputs into fused representations.
-Typically, for each task, the multi-task bottom takes relevant user micro features $\ve_{u}$ and item micro features $\ve_{i}$ as input, concatenating them into a vector $\vz = [\ve_{u};\;\ve_{i}]$.
-This newly formed vector is the input for subsequent expert layers, enabling further feature fusion.
-Suppose the number of shared experts and task-specific experts is $N_1$ and $N_2$, respectively.
-The prediction $\hat{y}_{ui}^{(t)}$ for task $t$ is then expressed as:
+\paragraph{\textbf{Embedding-based bottom}} The embedding-based MTL bottom transforms input features into fused representations.
+For each task, the multi-task bottom takes vector $\vz = [\ve_{u};\;\ve_{i}]$ concatenated by relevant micro features from user $\ve_{u}$ and item $\ve_{i}$ as input, enabling further feature fusion for subsequent expert layers.
+Suppose the number of shared experts and task-specific experts is $N_1$ and $N_2$, the predicted probability $\hat{y}_{ui}^{(t)}$ for task $t$ can be expressed by: